isaiahsherfick/GameMaker/README.md

 todo

  The Project is a Maven Project.
-1. Open the Project in Maven
+1. Import Existing Maven Project in Eclipse (make sure you have Maven configured)
-2. Right click on App.java file --> Run Configurations --> Add Arguments "--module-path "JavaFX-Path" --add-modules javafx.controls,javafx.fxml
-3. Run
+3. Run App.java as Java Application

 Confluence Link for Design :
 https://uisapp2.iu.edu/confluence-prd/display/ESSWAT/Group+3+Week+4+Design